Leaves of Absence and Withdrawals

 Dining Services and Flexdollars

-Meals and Dining Dollars are non-refundable and non-transferable, even for non-used balances.
-Refunds are permitted only upon official academic withdrawal from Columbia University.
+Meals and Dining Dollars are generally non-refundable and non-transferable, even for non-used balances; exceptions to this rule are permitted only upon official academic withdrawal from Columbia University.
 For students withdrawing from a term in progress, a refund is possible for the unused portion of the plan or dining dollars, if students immediately notify Dining Services of their withdrawal and have this confirmed by their GS advisor.
 Refunds may be requested at the Dining Services located at 125 Wallach Hall.

 University Housing